devangjhabakh/devangjhabakh.github.io/index.md

 Hi!

 I'm Devang.
-I like tinkering with software to build things.
-Interested in all things software & startups.
+I like building things with software.